mrm-dev-312/awesome-data/README.md

 ### Firmographic & Technographic Data
 Firmographic data describes the attributes of a business (industry, size, revenue, location), while technographic data details the technology stack it uses.
 Together, they form a detailed profile of a potential customer, allowing for precise market segmentation.

-- OpenCorporates - The largest open database of companies in the world, providing access to foundational legal entity data.
+- [OpenCorporates](https://opencorporates.com/) - The largest open database of companies in the world, providing access to foundational legal entity data.
 It is an essential starting point for obtaining public information on company registration and structure.

 ### Commercial Data Providers: These services offer enriched, verified, and detailed B2B datasets, often via API, for direct integration into CRM and marketing automation platforms.
 They provide the actionable intelligence required for targeted sales and marketing campaigns.

-Provider Name	Key Offerings	Data Points/Coverage	Unique Value Proposition

-- Data Axle	B2B marketing and sales data, data validation and enrichment services.
+- [Data Axle](https://www.data-axle.com/)	B2B marketing and sales data, data validation and enrichment services.
 90M+ business profiles with 400+ attributes, 183M+ contacts.
 Deep business location data, strong coverage of small- and medium-sized businesses (SMBs), and human-verified data through 25 million annual calls.
-- Dealfront	Sales intelligence and engagement platform.
+- [Dealfront](https://www.dealfront.com/)	Sales intelligence and engagement platform.
 40M+ companies, 180M+ contacts.
 Integrates with popular CRMs (Salesforce, HubSpot) and includes a convenient browser extension for real-time prospecting.

-- ZoomInfo	B2B data provider with a focus on buyer intent.
+- [ZoomInfo](https://www.zoominfo.com/)	B2B data provider with a focus on buyer intent.
 Company insights, direct dial phone numbers, and buying intent signals.
 Offers buyer intent insights, data enrichment APIs, and website visitor tracking to identify active buyers.

 - Apollo.io	All-in-one sales intelligence and engagement platform.
 B2B lead database with lead scoring and filtering.